experimentech/Lilith-AI/docs/ARCHITECTURE_VERIFICATION.md

 - Table: conversation_patterns (patterns, trigger contexts, success metrics)

 Status:
-- Both BNN and patterns database are in use; current pattern retrieval primarily relies on keyword matching rather than embedding-based similarity.
+- Both BioNN and patterns database are in use; current pattern retrieval primarily relies on keyword matching rather than embedding-based similarity.

 Operation:
-1. Context is encoded into an intent embedding by the BNN.
+1. Context is encoded into an intent embedding by the BioNN.
 2. The patterns database is queried using a hybrid strategy combining keywords and embedding similarity to select candidate responses.
 3. The selected response is returned and its success metrics are updated based on feedback.

 ## Observed Integration Issues

-The architecture is conceptually aligned: each layer should pair a BNN with a database and use BNN-generated representations to drive database queries.
+The architecture is conceptually aligned: each layer should pair a BioNN with a database and use BioNN-generated representations to drive database queries.
 In practice, several layers generate embeddings without using those representations to perform similarity-based database lookups.
 This results in unused representational capacity and a keyword-dominant retrieval strategy in the pragmatic layer.

 ## Recommended Implementation Changes

-1. Ensure BNN embeddings are used as primary or hybrid keys for database queries across all layers.
+1. Ensure BioNN embeddings are used as primary or hybrid keys for database queries across all layers.
 Implement similarity search (for example, approximate nearest neighbors) on stored database vectors.

 2. Convert static resources into queryable tables that can be incrementally updated.
 For example, allow the semantic_taxonomy and intake_patterns tables to be extended by learning procedures when new facts or corrections are validated.